secML/secML.github.io/src/content/post/class8.md

 ### Method

 The primary objective for the test generation process is to maximize the neuron coverage and differential behaviors observed across models.
-This is formulated as a joint optimization problem with domain-specific constraints (i.e. to ensure that a test case discovered is still a valid input), which is then solved using a gradient ascent algorithm.
+This is formulated as a joint optimization problem with domain-specific constraints (i.e., to ensure that a test case discovered is still a valid input), which is then solved using a gradient ascent algorithm.

 ### Experimental Set-up